 The way you celebrate during these days is said to affect your luck for the rest of the year!
 Be sure to follow these customs to bring you good fortune in the Year of the Tiger:

 - Thoroughly clean the house and buy new clothes for the family.

 - Stock up on lucky fruits including oranges, grapes, plums, and kumquats.
 Lucky flowers include orchids, peonies, and peach blossoms.

 - Put up “spring couplets” on either side of your door to express good wishes for the new year.

-- After you ring in the Year of the Ox, don’t clean your house for 2 days so as to preserve the luck you’ve accumulated!
+- After you ring in the Year of the Tiger, don’t clean your house for 2 days so as to preserve the luck you’ve accumulated.
 Also, don’t eat porridge, break dishes, wear black or white clothing, or borrow and lend money.
 All of these activities bring bad luck to your new year!

 Featured image: Kobby Dagan via Shutterstock